khoan/resume/content/_index.md

   </div>
 </div>

+I helped a group of doctors, from St George Hospital Cancer Care Centre, to digitize complex paper forms.
+Patients&rsquo; anonymized data is collected and stored electronically, which can be exported, for further analysis, by statistical softwares.

 #### Responsibilities:

-I helped a group of doctors from St George Hospital Cancer Care Centre to digitize complex paper forms.
-Patients' data is collected and stored electronically that can be exported for further analysis by statistical softwares.
-My responsibility ranges from requirement analysis, software design, database design, storage design, implementation, deployment, and testing.
+I am responsible for requirement analysis, software design, database design, storage design, implementation, deployment, and testing.

 #### Technologies: